 Encopresis: Symptoms, Causes, Types and Treatment

-To speak of this disorder, the child must be at least four years old (or an equivalent developmental level).
-According to the Spanish Association of Psychiatry, encopresis is less common than enuresis (repeated emission of urine), and by around three years, 16% of children still show signs of fecal incontinence once a week or more.
+To diagnose this disorder, the child must be at least four years old (or an equivalent developmental level).
+According to the Spanish Association of Psychiatry, encopresis is less common than enuresis (repeated emission of urine), and by around three years of age, 16% of children still show signs of fecal incontinence once a week or more.

 Around the age of four, only 3% of children show these signs.
-At seven years of age, the numbers reduce, and 1.5% of children have not yet achieved continence.
+At seven years of age, the numbers reduce, and 1.5% of children haven’t yet achieved continence.
 Then, finally, at 10-11 years the figure drops to 0.8%.

 Encopresis: what is it?

-Encopresis is defined as a ‘childhood-onset elimination disorder, more common in boys than in girls.
-It involves the evacuation of stools involuntarily or intentionally, and it affects children from three months of age to over four years.
+Encopresis is defined as a childhood-onset elimination disorder, more common in boys than in girls.
+It involves the evacuation of stools involuntarily or intentionally, and it affects children from three months of age to over four years old.